medialab/minet/docs/cli.md

 normalized version, domain name, etc.

 positional arguments:
-  column                                          Name of the column containing urls. file                                            Target CSV file.
+  column                                          Name of the CSV column containing urls or a single url. file                                            CSV file containing the urls.

 optional arguments:
   -h, --help                                      show this help message and exit --rcfile RCFILE                                 Custom path to a minet configuration file.
-  -o OUTPUT, --output OUTPUT                      Path to the output file.
-By default, the results will be printed to stdout.
-  -s SELECT, --select SELECT                      Columns to keep in output, separated by comma.
   --separator SEPARATOR                           Split url column by a separator?
-  --total TOTAL                                   Total number of lines in CSV file.
-Necessary if you want to display a finite progress indicator for large input files.
   --facebook                                      Whether to consider and parse the given urls as coming from Facebook.
   --twitter                                       Whether to consider and parse the given urls as coming from Twitter.
   --youtube                                       Whether to consider and parse the given urls as coming from YouTube.